 Thanks to this approach, apps learn a lot about their users right during the signup and onboarding stages.
 All the data an app acquires this way works really well for delivering personalized paywalls.
 Let’s now see how such data helps with paywall personalizations.

-Delivering one-to-many mobile app paywall personalization with zero-party data
+One-to-many mobile app paywall personalization

 In this personalization type, you take the broadest segments in your target user base and show each a personalized version of your paywall.
 For instance, a general fitness app’s users can be broadly classified by gender into three segments: male, female, and non-binary.